thi-ng/umbrella/packages/wasm-api/README.md

 Package sizes (gzipped, pre-treeshake): ESM: 7.06 KB

-**IMPORTANT:** The package includes code generators for various languages which are **not** required for just using the API bridge.
-Hence, the usual package size in production will be MUCH smaller than what's stated here!
+**IMPORTANT:** The package includes multiple language code generators which are **not** required for normal use of the API bridge.
+Hence, the actual package size in production will be MUCH smaller than what's stated here!

 ## Dependencies